circlesystems/ForgeRock/README.md

 -->

 # Circle Service
-Circle Service allows ultra-secure, client-side, cross-browser storage of objects and files.
+The Circle Service allows ultra-secure, client-side, cross-browser storage of objects and files.
 </br>
 Unlike cookies, which can be copied or modified, objects or files stored inside the Circle Service can not be accessed or changed.